 - Take notes during the meeting.

-- Always ask for names of additional people whom you should contact.
+- Ask for names of additional people whom you should contact, or additional resources to explore.

 - Respect the person’s time and end after the agreed-upon length of time.